MiguelGarciaTH/Blockchain101/README.md

 In this class, we will present the course agenda and cover the fundamental concepts of security.
 To understand what is a blockchain, one must understand the security properties and how it is possible to implement them.
 In particular, we will talk about cryptography which is the core of a blockchain solution.
+The students will implement mechanisms as separate modules that provide cryptographic functionalities.

 | [Slides](https://github.com/MiguelGarciaTH/Blockchain101/blob/master/slides/1_blockchain101_security_fundamental_concepts.pdf)      | [Code](https://github.com/MiguelGarciaTH/Blockchain101/blob/master/slides/1_blockchain101_security_fundamental_concepts.pdf)       |